FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 As we can now see, we've effectively solved the problem of two people sharing the same password.
 In Alice's case, the salt value was prepended to her password, whereas Bob's was appended.
 Both hashes are different, and there's no way a hacker would be able to know these two people shared the same password, let alone use a dictionary or brute force attack in any reasonable time to crack the password.
 Take that statement with a grain of salt...haha ;)

 This example was pretty simple and defintely not indicative of any real industry security standard for actual salt + hashing techniques for safely storing passwords.
-That is left up to the database designers.
 However, this is what should happen to your password on the backend when you create one for a website.
-When you input your password trying to log in, it is converted to a hash with its given salt and compared to the one stored on the database with your username.
+When you input your password on a login screen, it is converted to a hash with its given salt and compared to the one stored on the database with your username.
 If they match, then you will be authenticated.
+If they don't match, you can't login!

 ### Ok...but is my password safe?

-Whew...ok now we get to the actual point of the article.
+Whew ok now we get to the actual point of the article.
 The answer is, it depends...

 In the attacks for cracking passwords, I mentioned that length of your password was something that hackers don't always have prior knowledge of.
 This is very important.
 As computing power becomes more powerful and accessible to the public, password cracking is becoming faster.
 It's not a coincidence that websites have requirements for passwords such as 8 characters upper and lower case + numbers + symbols for example.
 What they're really trying to do is increase the computational complexity that a computer has to go through if it's attempting to generate a hash to crack the passwords.